lo-ise/antarctic-seaice-extent/README.md

 Using the monthly data, we are going to calculate how sea ice extent changes over the course of 2014.
 We therefore need to calculate extent for 12 grids.

-It's quite tedious to copy and paste the above commands in for all 12 months, so we are now going to see how we can automate this processing using some Python scripting.
+It's quite tedious to copy and paste the above commands for all 12 months, so we are now going to see how we can automate this processing using some Python scripting.

 The script will implement the above commands on each piece of data in turn by running a loop to iterate through each raster in turn.